dappforce/subsocial-docs/docs/sdk/quick-start/Parts.md

 ### Profiles
 A [profile](https://docs.subsocial.network/js-docs/js-sdk/interfaces/interfaces.profile.html) is an overview of an account's activity on Subsocial.
-Profiles can have a profile picture and username, as well as a short bio.
+Profiles can have a profile picture and name, as well as a short bio.
 Below your profile overview is a collection of all of your posts, comments, reactions, and Spaces.
 You can view others’ profiles to see this information about them.

 > [Learn more in the Glossary](/docs/glossary/overview)